-- graveyard shift, shall, in addition to his or her regular salary, be paid a shift differential for each swing or graveyard shift actually worked. - B. For purposes of this subsection, a swing shift is defined as a work shift of eight (8) consecutive hours or more which includes at least four (4) hours of work between the hours of 5:00 p.m. and prior to 10:00 p.m.
+- A. Any employee, who works an assigned swing or graveyard shift, shall, in addition to the employee's regular salary, be paid a shift differential for each swing or graveyard shift actually worked. - B. For purposes of this Section a swing shift is defined as a work shift of eight (8) consecutive hours or more which includes at least four (4) hours of work between the hours of 5:00 p.m. and prior to 10:00 p.m.
 Graveyard shift is defined as a work shift of eight (8) consecutive hours or more which includes at least four (4) hours or more of work between the hours of 10:00 p.m. and prior to 5:00 a.m.
-Overtime which is worked as an extension of an assigned shift shall not qualify an employee for shift differential. - 1.
+Overtime which is worked as an extension of an assigned day or swing shift shall not qualify an employee for night shift differential. - 1.
 An employee who works a swing shift as defined above, shall receive six percent (6%) per hour above the employee's hourly rate for each hour actually worked on a swing shift. - 2.
-An employee who works an assigned grave yard shift as defined above, shall receive seven and one-quarter percent (7.25%) per hour above the employee's hourly rate for each hour actually worked on a graveyard shift.
+An employee who works an assigned graveyard shift as defined above shall receive seven and one-quarter percent (7.25%) per hour above the employee's hourly rate for each hour actually worked on a graveyard shift.